iamjackg/md2cf/tests/functional/test.md

 character in a paragraph into a `<br />` tag.

-When you *do* want to insert a `<br />` break tag using Markdown, you end a line with two or more spaces, then type return.
+When you *do* want to insert a `<br />` break tag using Markdown, you end a line with two or more spaces, then type return, like...
+this.

 ### Headers